-This course discusses special problems in the management of the competitive athlete and athletic trainer programs at every level.
-Emphasis is placed upon techniques of injury evaluation, mechanisms of sport injury and medical management.
-Pre-requisite: AT 261.
+This course reviews the management of the competitive athlete and athletic training programs at every level.
+Emphasis is placed upon mechanisms of sport injury and techniques of injury.
+This course will also provide review of anatomical structures and provide knowledge to the student in the areas of postural screenings, common injuries, development of prevention programs, treatment of pathological conditions, neuro and musculoskeletal screenings, measurement of joint motion, MMT, ligament and capsular instability, the use of appropriate terminology and functional return to activity.
+Prerequisite: AT 261.
 4:0:4

-- AT 366 Therapeutic Exercise and Rehabilitation Theory and application of exercise, rehabilitation techniques and therapeutic equipment for the prevention and care of athletic injuries.
-Pre-requisite: AT 365.
-4:0:4 - AT 421 Special Topics in Athletic Training An in-depth examination of specific areas and current issues in the field of athletic training.
+AT 366 Therapeutic Exercise and Rehabilitation

+Theory and application of exercise, rehabilitation techniques and therapeutic equipment for the prevention and care of athletic injuries.
+Prerequisite: AT 365, 4:0:4

+AT 421 Special Topics in Athletic Training

+An in-depth examination of specific areas and current issues in the field of athletic training.
 Students will engage in professional research and presentation.
-Pre-requisite: AT 365.
-3:0:3 - AT 450 Phase VII Competencies in Athletic Training This course is designed to provide advanced assessment skills and rehabilitation techniques of specific sport injuries.
-In addition, this course will provide the student with the opportunity to complete the necessary clinical assignment.
-Pre-requisite: AT 349.
-2:0:2
+Prerequisite: AT 365.
+3:0:3

+AT 450 Phase VII Competencies in Athletic Training

+This course is designed to review clinical assessment techniques of the lower extremity and common injuries associated with the lower extremity.
+In addition to the didactic segment, Athletic Training Students will be required to participate in a clinical assignment.
+Prerequisite: AT 2:0:2